plicease/App-clad/README.md

         - host3
         - host4

-The old key (now deprecated) `clusters` is also recognized, if `cluster` is not specified.
-This deprecated key will be removed on or after January 31 2016.

 You can use a single hostname not in the `cluster` section to specify a cluster of one host, so long as it is a legal hostname understood by `ssh`.